Premenstrual syndrome (PMS)

 ICD codes: N94.3 What is the ICD Code?

-Premenstrual syndrome (PMS) refers to complaints that women can have before their monthly period.
-Mood swings, headaches and stomach pain are typical.
-PMS can badly affect a person's quality of life.
+Premenstrual syndrome (PMS) refers to symptoms that women can have before their monthly period.
+Typical symptoms include mood swings, headaches and abdominal pain.
+PMS can badly affect a person’s quality of life.
 Various measures can help to alleviate the symptoms.

 At a glance

-- Typical symptoms are headaches, stomach pain, mood swings, irritability, tiredness, water retention, and breast tenderness.
+- Typical symptoms include mood swings, headaches, abdominal pain, irritability, tiredness, water retention, and breast tenderness.

 - Around 20 to 40 percent of all women have bad PMS and feel affected in their everyday life.